-Furniture financing involves taking out a loan to cover the purchase price of the furniture.
-It prevents you from having to fork over a large sum of money at once, and you can stretch out the repayments over time.
+Furniture financing involves taking out a loan to cover the purchase price of the new furniture.
+With furniture loans, you don’t have to cover the full price of the furniture when you take it home.
+Instead, you can stretch out the payments over time.

-Personal loans and in-store financing are both commonly used to finance furniture.
 There generally aren’t any restrictions on how you can use the proceeds from a personal loan.
-To illustrate, if you get approved for $10,000 and your furniture only costs $7,000, you’re free to use the remaining $3,000 however you see fit.
+For example, if you’re approved for $10,000 and your furniture costs $7,000, you’re free to use the remaining $3,000 as you choose.

-If you finance in-house, the loan is automatically used to cover the transaction, and you won’t receive any funds directly.
+If you use the store’s in-house financing, the loan is automatically used to cover the purchase price of your new furniture and you don’t receive any funds directly.

 No-interest loan in-store

-Personal loans are debt products that you can get through traditional banks, credit unions and private lenders.
-If approved, you’ll receive the funds in a lump sum and can use them however you’d like.
+Personal loans are debt products you can get through traditional banks, credit unions and private lenders.
+If approved, you’ll receive the funds in a lump sum that you can use however you’d like.

-You’ll repay what you owe in equal monthly installments over a set period, typically between 2 and 7 years.
-While they’re not exclusively for furniture financing, it could be beneficial to use these loan products for a few reasons.
+You’ll repay what you owe in equal monthly installments over a set period of time, typically between two and five years.
+While not exclusively for furniture financing, personal loans could be beneficial for a few reasons.

 How to find the best financing deal

-- Do your homework to find a retailer that offers a program with an extended promotional period, so you’ll have an ample amount of time to eliminate the balance before interest kicks in.
+- Find a retailer that offers a program with an extended promotional period if you go with in-store financing.
+This way you have enough time to eliminate the balance before the interest kicks in.